chaoss/MARS/automation/README.md

 * Perform OS detection: i.e. Linux or Mac OS/X
 * Runs 5 sanity checks:
     1. Check if Docker is installed
-    2. check if user is in Docker group (only for Linux)
+    2. Check if user is in Docker group (only for Linux)
     3. Check if Docker is running
-    4. check if current directory is correct
+    4. Check if current directory is correct
-    5. check if Dockerfile for detected platform exist
+    5. Check if Dockerfile for detected platform exist
 * Brings in the correct `Dockerfile` and build the Docker image: `chaoss-mars`
 * Remove dangling images (if any)
 * Remove `mars-container` if already exist
-* Run the Docker image with bind mount in current diretory
+* Run the Docker image with bind mount in current directory
 * Spin up a container with the name: `mars-container`
-* Display a langauge selection menu:
+* Display a language selection menu:
     * If user chooses English:
         * Generate English release PDF as per the config in English `yml` file and cover page
     * If user chooses other languages: